jisethpenarias/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute:This file is a script that adds execute permission to the owner of the file hello.
 6-multiple_permissions: this file is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 7-everybody: This file is a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+8-James_Bond: a script that sets the permission to the file hello as follows: